tahminanower/Task-Management-System/README.md

 ● Option 3 (Contact the developers): If the user selects this option, the function provides information on how to contact the developers of the system, including details.

-## Look into the user Manual for more details on each and every funtion and how to run the system
+## Look into the user Manual for more details on each and every funtion and how to run the system!